TeamWizardry/LibrarianLib/CONTRIBUTING.md

 testing I have done it works fine.

 ## Running LibrarianLib
-To set up the run configuration for LibrarianLib, run the `genIntellijRuns` or `genEclipseRuns` for the `runtime` subproject.
+To set up the run configuration for LibrarianLib, run the `genIntellijRuns` or `genEclipseRuns` for the `:zzz:runtime` subproject.

 ## Enabling debug logging